ZachSaucier/sveltekit-blog/src/lib/posts/2023/5-year-anniversary-party.md

 As an activity, I had my laptop out and had guests use Midjourney to create an AI-generated image for us.
 I provided [some basic instructions](https://docs.google.com/document/d/1QosVRWplvjfsJP_eUwU3vzU7rREbn5EqPfYLoTW-AKA/edit#heading=h.tekmwjl2n1gt) alongside the Discord server that is used to generate the images.

-This went over very well, particularly with our friends who are not as tech savvy.
+This went over very well!
+Particularly with our friends who are not as tech savvy.
 They were blown away with how fast you can generate images and spent extensive time trying to recreate some of the people in the group.
 For example:

 <img src="https://res.cloudinary.com/desumhldo/image/upload/v1700412741/5th-anniversary/the_masters_threesome_dh1wjw.webp" alt="A fake photograph of 3 men in green Masters' jackets holding champaign and smiling" loading="lazy" width="1024" height="1024">